-Apple Watch is now giving developers the ability to make their apps run independently on the Apple Watch with watchOS 6, meaning you wouldn't need to have an iPhone pair with your phone to use the app.
+Apple Watch now gives developers the ability to make their apps run independently on the Apple Watch with watchOS 6, meaning you wouldn't need to have an iPhone paired with your Apple Watch to use the app.

-watchOS 6 will follow in its predecessor's footsteps by being compatible with Apple Watch Series 1, Apple Watch Series 2, Apple Watch Series 3, and Apple Watch Series 4.
-The original Apple Watch — sometimes referred to as an Apple Watch Series 0 — will not get the watchOS 6 updates.
+watchOS 6 follows in its predecessor's footsteps by being compatible with Apple Watch Series 1, Apple Watch Series 2, Apple Watch Series 3, Apple Watch Series 4, and Apple Watch Series 5.
+The original Apple Watch — sometimes referred to as an Apple Watch Series 0 — does not get the watchOS 6 updates.

 We may earn a commission for purchases using our links.
 Learn more.

 Display analyst pours cold water on iPhone 12 Pro 120Hz display claims

 Will iPhone 12 Pro have a 120Hz display?
 We thought so, but display analyst Ross Young says not.